 – Does it free up the management’s time to work on more important issues?

-While developing technology in-house may seem like a good idea from an expense point of view, it might still be a risky proposition if the project manager doesn’t have a proper technological orientation.
+While developing technology in-house may seem like a good idea to leverage from an expense point of view, it might still be a risky proposition if the project manager doesn’t have a proper technological orientation.
 Also, the opportunity cost of time investment is often ignored.